dashedstripes/hkrnws/README.md

-# Redact
+# HKRNWS

-A Redux and React application.
+Hacker News React Client... everyone else has done it, why not eh?